Moments of density-dependent branching processes and their genealogy: Stochastic analysis of the population size

-\begin{proof} From the definition of $\eps(Kt)$ we have
+\begin{proof} From the definition of $\varepsilon(Kt)$ we have

-Using the Skorohod representation theorem, we assume as before that the convergence $Z^K_{tK}\to 1$ holds almost-surely.
-Then by continuity of $m$, $m_2$ and $q$ at $1$ we directly have that $A,\, B$ and $C$ converge to $0$ almost-surely.
-A Taylor series expansion of the logarithm to the second order yields
+Using the Skorohod representation theorem, we assume as before that the convergence $Z^K_{tK}\to 1$ uniformly on $[0,T]$ holds almost-surely.
+Then, by continuity of $m$, $m_2$ and $q$ at $1$ we directly have that $A$, $B$ and $C$ converge almost-surely to $0$.
+A Taylor series expansion of the logarithm to the second order yields that, for $t\leqslant T$,